vtex-apps/store-sitemap/docs/README.md

 #### Extending the sitemap

-Yan can extend the sitemap by adding new index and have your own app responding this XML.
+You can extend the sitemap by adding new index and have your own app responding this XML.

 1. Creating your app